-Just an hour east from Albany, 3 1/2 hours from New York City and an hour west of Utica, Sharon Springs is situated in the middle of the glorious countryside of the Leatherstocking Region of New York State.
+Just an hour west from Albany, 3 1/2 hours from New York City and an hour east of Utica, Sharon Springs is situated in the middle of the glorious countryside of the Leatherstocking Region of New York State.

 At mile 61 of the New York State Route 20 Scenic Byway, Sharon Springs is a great starting point for exploring the Great Western Turnpike, which includes working landscapes, lakes, tranquil communities and historical places.
 Route 20 offers a true reflection of Americana.